 The evolution of problem-solving

-The earliest stage of a toddler’s problem-solving skills is the reflexes she was born with.
-Before she can respond to threats or problems by thinking about them, she has the ability to seek out food with her rooting reflex, and responds to shocking sounds or feelings with her Moro reflex.
-As she moves into more active babyhood, and starts exploring the world around her, she starts to take a more active role in her response to problems, and starts trying to work out how to respond to the world around her through trial and error.
+The earliest stage of a toddler’s problem-solving skills is the reflexes they were born with.
+Before they can respond to threats or problems by thinking about them, they have the ability to seek out food with their rooting reflex, and responds to shocking sounds or feelings with their Moro reflex.
+As they move into more active babyhood, and starts exploring the world around them, they start to take a more active role in their response to problems, and starts trying to work out how to respond to the world around them through trial and error.

-At this point in Baby’s development, in the time between her second and third birthday, she’s going to start to move away from trial-and-error problem-solving, and will start to try working out solutions to the problems in her world in her head, before trying them out in real life.
-This is only just starting to become possible as both her attention span and her ability to think abstractly (which she shows off every time she plays pretend-games) grow.
+At this point in Baby’s development, in the time between their second and third birthday, they're going to start to move away from trial-and-error problem-solving, and will start to try working out solutions to the problems in their world in their head, before trying them out in real life.
+This is only just starting to become possible as both their attention span and their ability to think abstractly (which they show off every time they play pretend-games) grow.

 Encouraging growth in problem-solving skills

-As Baby moves into the next step of her problem-solving career, and the problems she needs to solve start to get bigger and more complex – less “I am hungry and will cry until you feed me,” and more, “Susie took my toy and now I’m sad but the grown-ups will get mad if I push her to take it back” – there are different ways you can encourage her to start thinking through solutions to problems, instead of having to start from the beginning and try something new every time.
+As Baby moves into the next step of their problem-solving career, and the problems they need to solve start to get bigger and more complex – less “I am hungry and will cry until you feed me,” and more, “Susie took my toy and now I’m sad but the grown-ups will get mad if I push her to take it back” – there are different ways you can encourage them to start thinking through solutions to problems, instead of having to start from the beginning and try something new every time.

-- Encourage her to use her imagination: “Imagination” is another word for abstract thinking, which toddlers need before they can start thinking through problems and solutions in their heads before moving forward and trying to solve them using the best idea they’ve thought of.
-You can encourage your toddler’s development of imagination by leaving her plenty of self-directed, free-play time – even if she says she’s bored.
+• Encourage them to use their imagination: “Imagination” is another word for abstract thinking, which toddlers need before they can start thinking through problems and solutions in their heads before moving forward and trying to solve them using the best idea they’ve thought of.
+You can encourage your toddler’s development of imagination by leaving them plenty of self-directed, free-play time – even if they say they're bored.
 Open-ended toys like blocks and dress-up pieces are great choices for open-ended, imaginative play, because they leave it up to toddlers what the toys are meant to represent.
-Reading together, and just talking about your toddler’s thoughts, are also both great ways to encourage her growing imagination.
+Reading together, and just talking about your toddler’s thoughts, are also both great ways to encourage their growing imagination.

-- Ask open-ended questions: Conversation is a great way to show Baby you care what she is thinking about, and to encourage her to do more of it.
+• Ask open-ended questions: Conversation is a great way to show Baby you care what they are thinking about, and to encourage them to do more of it.
 Like any journalist will tell you, though, you’ll get more of a response from your interview-subject – or your toddler- by asking questions that can’t be answered with a simple “yes” or “no.” Instead, questions that have an element of “what do you think about…” or “why do you think that is?” can really start to get a conversation going.
-These questions can come up naturally over the course of your day, but you can also turn them into a bit of a game by asking her where she thinks the people you pass on the way to the grocery store are going, or how she thinks a book the two of you are reading together is going to end.
+These questions can come up naturally over the course of your day, but you can also turn them into a bit of a game by asking them where they think the people you pass on the way to the grocery store are going, or how they think a book the two of you are reading together is going to end.

-- Start talking to her about taking a moment to think before reacting: The ability to stop, take a breath, and try to think of a solution before reacting to a problem is one that plenty of adults could benefit from working on, too.
-You can give Baby a head-start by starting to talk to her about taking a second to pause before she reacts, especially to things that upset her.
-A concrete way to talk about this is to ask her to breathe in and then breathe out.
-Giving her practice with waiting, which you can do by playing games where she has to wait for her turn, whether that means passing a ball or playing a simple board game, can also be helpful here.
+• Start talking to them about taking a moment to think before reacting: The ability to stop, take a breath, and try to think of a solution before reacting to a problem is one that plenty of adults could benefit from working on, too.
+You can give Baby a head-start by starting to talk to them about taking a second to pause before they react, especially to things that upset them.
+A concrete way to talk about this is to ask them to breathe in and then breathe out.
+Giving them practice with waiting, which you can do by playing games where they have to wait for their turn, whether that means passing a ball or playing a simple board game, can also be helpful here.

-As she grows, having strong problem-solving skills will help Baby grow up into a resilient, persistent kid who can handle any situation that comes her way, and she’s building those skills every day.
+As they grow, having strong problem-solving skills will help Baby grow up into a resilient, persistent kid who can handle any situation that comes their way, and they're building those skills every day.

 Sources